R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 ![first-comment](./images/first-comment.png)

-and observe that the github action has been triggered by your comment:
+Observe that the github action has been triggered by your comment:
 ![first-action](./images/first-action.png)